Fahmula/nexus-tuner/README.md

 #### With Docker

-Run the application using the docker-compose.yml, this will build the image and start the container in the background:
+Run the application using the docker-compose.yml:

 ```bash
 docker compose up -d